**2023 Tax Bills**

 Real Estate and Personal Property Tax Bills:

-- Tax Bills are mailed in July of each year and due September 1st.
+- Tax Bills are mailed in July of each year and are due September 1st.

 - You have through January 5th to pay with no interest.